afiqbomboloni/tokopediaplay/README.md

 - Set up environment variables:
 Create  `.env`  file

-    You can copy the  `env.sample`  and change its values.
+    You can copy the  `.env.sample`  and change its values.
     ```
-    cp env.sample .env
+    cp .env.sample .env
     ```
 - Make your database:
 Open your terminal,